 In the early 1990's, when the Lead and Copper Rule took effect, we were exceeding the Action Level.
 We constructed Corrosion Control Facilities to address the problem and now feed Caustic Soda (NaOH-Sodium Hydroxide) into the source water that lowers the water's acidity (raises the pH).
 This thereby reduces corrosion and our Lead and Copper levels.

-Lead and Copper Sampling Summary - 2009
+Lead and Copper Sampling Summary - 2012

-Below is a list of the worst results for Lead & Copper from the samples collected during the 2009 sampling.
-The next sampling will be done in 2012.
+Below is a list of the worst results for Lead & Copper from the samples collected during the 2012 sampling.